PaladinFinance/Discord-Quest-Bot/README.md

 This will install all the depdencies needed for the project such as `discordjs`, `etherjs` ...

-You will need a discord bot so I suggest you create one following a tutorial like this [one](https://www.xda-developers.com/how-to-create-discord-bot/) and don't forget to invite to your server with tha ability to at least read and write messages into text channels
+You will need a discord bot so I suggest you create one following a tutorial like this [one](https://www.xda-developers.com/how-to-create-discord-bot/) and don't forget to invite to your server with a link of this form `https://discord.com/oauth2/authorize?client_id=BOT_ID&scope=bot&permissions=93184`.
+On top of that you will need to give the permission to the bot to send a message in the target channel.

 ## Start